ProvisionGenie/ProvisionGenie/README.md

 * skill you up and
 * guide you through some questions regarding how your team should look like.

-🧞 As a result, you can request the 'Team of your dreams', which will be provisioned automatically for you.
+* let you request the 'Team of your dreams' as a result of that process, which will be provisioned automatically for you.

 ![Walkthrough](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/media/canvasapp/walkthroughgif.gif)